 Sales professionals are leading the way, using both real-time and asynchronous video to serve their clients and leads.
 Whether its a new product offering potential for up-selling a current customer, or using a screen capture demonstration to work through a potential pain point, salespeople can offer highly effective information through recorded video, and they can do it from anywhere their work takes them.
 A salesperson visiting a contact in Charlotte can still answer a question, on video, from their customer in New Orleans and share their findings with the marketing team back in Cincinnati.

-For the expatriate or remote worker, recorded video offers the solution to the divides of geography and low-touch communications.
+For the expatriate or remote worker, on-demand video offers the solution to the divides of geography and low-touch communications.

 Got a question or need an approval?
 Scheduling a phone-call or video chat with a manager overseas can mean a delay of a day or two and maybe mandate a midnight call.
 Recording a short presentation from your desktop and having it in your manager’s inbox first thing when they login in the morning means that you can keep things moving.
 If the video platform is easy enough to use, your manager can use video to respond quickly, annotating your document by recording their screen and sharing it back with you.

-With simple, ubiquitous recorded video, gone is the inefficiency of relying solely on real-time communications and with it, the ambiguity of the written word.
+With easy-to-use video recording software, gone is the inefficiency of relying solely on real-time communications and with it, the ambiguity of the written word.

-Humans learn from shortly after birth how to communicate with facial expressions, body language and tone, long before they learn to speak or type email.
+Humans learn from shortly after birth how to communicate with facial expressions, body language, and tone long before they learn to speak or type an email.
 By nature, speaking to someone face-to-face is the most natural communication the human race has ever known.
-Now we can do it across timezones.
+Now we can do it across time zones.

 Imagine a meeting where the organizer produces a short video stating the expectations, goals and agenda for the meeting.
 Participants then produce short videos in response with their status reports and questions.
 The resulting videos are easily consumed by all and everyone starts the meeting with the basics out of the way.
 Everyone is up-to-speed and the meeting can focus on discussion and decision making.

-The Flipped Meeting, as its called, is making waves throughout the business world as everyone looks for ways to squeeze more productivity out of their days without going crazy.
-And for teams working remotely, the flipped meeting format can be an easy way to ensure everyone starts with the same information without worrying whether or not your video conferencing tool will work.
+The flipped meeting, as its called, is making waves throughout the business world as everyone looks for ways to squeeze more productivity out of their days without going crazy.
+And for teams working remotely, the flipped meeting format can be an easy way to ensure everyone starts with the same information without worrying about whether or not your video conferencing tool will work.

-While video used to require an audio/visual specialist to record, an editor to finish, and an IT professional to make it available to everyone, today end-to-end video content management systems like Panopto are bringing the benefits of recorded video to every information worker on your team.
+While video used to require an audio/visual specialist to record, an editor to finish, and an IT professional to make it available to everyone, today end-to-end video platforms like Panopto are bringing the benefits of on-demand video to every knowledge worker on your team.

 Whether you’re interested in empowering teams across the building or across the globe, Panopto can help you bring your team together to move everyone forward in the same direction.
-To schedule a demo or request a free 30 day trial of Panopto for your organization, contact our team today.
+To request a free 30 day trial of Panopto for your organization, contact our team today.